Disabled staff at Alder Hey Children's Hospital are more than twice as likely to experience bullying from manager

 "For too long it’s been too hard for disabled people to get into work, stay in work and thrive in work.
 This needs to change."

-The figures also show 21.4% of disabled staff at Alder Hey Children's Hospital said they experienced harassment, bullying or abuse from other colleagues in the last 12 months – significantly higher than the 10.7% of their non-disabled colleagues.
+The figures also show 21% of disabled staff at Alder Hey Children's Hospital said they experienced harassment, bullying or abuse from other colleagues in the last 12 months – higher than the 11.8% of their non-disabled colleagues.

 Advertisement